2022 Recommended Immunization Schedules

 Conclusion Vaccines currently routinely recommended to the general population in the U.S.* have not been shown to cause erythema nodosum (EN).
 Epidemiological Evidence The 2012 report by

-Conclusion Influenza vaccines reduce the risk of influenza infection, which causes Guillain-Barré Syndrome (GBS).
+Conclusion Influenza vaccines reduce the risk of influenza infection, which causes Guillain-Barré syndrome (GBS).
 Thus, influenza vaccines prevent GBS by protecting against natural influenza infection.

 Conclusion Natural infections with viruses such as measles and mumps have been associated with both transient and permanent hearing loss.
 Thus, measles and mumps vaccines